anfal11/apache-kafka/README.md

 Apache Kafka's features make it a preferred choice for managing real-time data streams efficiently and reliably.

-In summary, Apache Kafka simplifies the process of building real-time data pipelines by decoupling data producers from consumers.
-It provides scalability, fault tolerance, and real-time processing capabilities, making it a popular choice for various use cases such as log aggregation, stream processing, and event-driven architectures.
+In summary, Kafka acts as a middleman between different parts of your system, making sure messages get where they need to go reliably and efficiently, even as your website grows and changes over time.

 [Apache Kafka Official Website](https://kafka.apache.org/)